ggirelli/GPSeq-RadiCal/README.md

 Replacing `example_meta.tsv` with your metadata file path, and `output_folder` with the path where the script should write the output.
 Note that the specified output folder must not already exist.

-For a full detailed parameter explanation, run the following:
+To access the script help page, run the following:

 ```
 ./gpseq-radical.R -h